The consumption of cheese stimulates the same area in the brain as drugs do. I read that just today.

 What makes Appenzell cheese so popular and above all so tasty?

 What I can already tell, is that the secret itself is not (fully) revealed.

-But what you learn during a visit in the Appenzell cheese factory is, that the secret has been kept for 700 years.
+But what you learn during a visit in the Appenzell Cheese factory Switzerland is, that the secret has been kept for 700 years.